Can your Period Trigger IBS?

 Since IBS symptoms can be exacerbated due to changing hormones, some doctors may advise using birth control pills to help control symptoms.
 But there’s no evidence supporting using the pill to manage symptoms.

 In fact, certain birth control pills may make symptoms worse.
-A study on drospirenone, an active ingredient in some birth control pills, concluded that women taking these were more likely to be diagnosed with IBS.
+A study on drospirenone18, an active ingredient in some birth control pills, concluded that women taking these were more likely to be diagnosed with IBS.

 IBS and Small Intestinal Bacterial Overgrowth (SIBO)